-It is reported that all 50 pieces have already arrived in select shops throughout the United States and are offered to customers at a pretty much impressive price of $8265 USD.
-Well, I truly hope that the British-based watchmaker will continue to introduce new limited edition models dedicated to different places of the world: perhaps, one day my home city will get one of these, too.
+All 50 pieces have already arrived in select shops throughout the United States and are offered to customers at a pretty much impressive price of $8265 USD.
+Well, I truly hope that the British-based watchmaker will continue to introduce new limited-edition models dedicated to different places of the world: perhaps, one day my home city will get one of these, too.

 Graham Silverstone Stowe USA (Ref.
 2BLDC.W07C.K47S) specification